jdnklau/rot/README.md

 ## Rot's AI
 - uses a search tree of depth 2, thus planing two turns ahead
-- if forced to switch out a pokemon, Rot currently chooses randomly - to be changed
+- if forced to switch out a Pokemon, Rot currently chooses randomly
 - Rot continuously learns about your team
-    - first it sets up very generic data that could unify with every possible set for each pokemon
+    - first it sets up very generic data that could unify with every possible set for each Pokemon
     - the data gets updated whilst battling
-        - damage done by moves is used to get more information  about the ev/dv split of the pokemon
+        - damage done by moves is used to get more information  about the ev/dv split of the Pokemon
     - instead of the real game state Rot creates its own, assumed game state
         - this game state is used for Rots search tree